label Industry

 Onfleet partners with Imperfect Foods for personal home deliveries

-Costs of Last Mile Delivery
+Last Mile Delivery Costs

 Onfleet conducted an internal analysis to find the balance of costs: